drsvhost32/drsvhost32/README.md

 ### Hi there 👋

--🔭 I love C# - python - Russian and other things 😁.
+🔭 I love C# - python - Russian and other things 😁.

--🌱 I’m currently learning Python. :D
+🌱 I’m currently learning Python. :D

--🤔 I'm not working on any projects right now.
+🤔 I'm not working on any projects right now.

--📫 How to reach me:
+📫 How to reach me:

--✔️ Telegram: @TJN32 (it can be variable)
+✔️ Telegram: @TJN32 (it can be variable)

--✔️ Email: myprogrammingone@outlook.com
+✔️ Email: myprogrammingone@outlook.com

--Best wishes!😉
+Best wishes!😉